Become a high-level specialist and provide remunerated business development coaching to visionary entrepreneurs

 - Business Coaching

-Our Copernicus Accelerator participants are all working on exciting EO projects together with their mentors.
-In each Copernicus Accelerator newsletter, we shed light on a mentee’s startup or his/her application and the mentor to share their success stories with you!
+The current Copernicus Accelerator participants are all working on exciting EO projects together with their mentors.
+In each Copernicus Accelerator newsletter, we dive into one mentee’s startup or their application and the associated mentor to share their success story with the Copernicus Accelerator Community!

 EUROPEAN COMMISSION - DG GROWTH